I am a father of two fantastic sons. I enjoy writing articles related to music, education, product reviews, law, and politics.

 - Scientists don't know exactly what happened in the Big Bang, so it must not be true.

 This states that simply because someone finds a conclusion unbelievable, that it can not possibly be believable.
 In this scenario, there is not even an attempt at a logical rebuttal.
 It is simply stating that the position counter to the one you hold is false because you believe it to be so.
-As an example, go to 2:44 in the video and listen to the scientist's explanation of the bacterial flagellum.
-Note that he offers no proof or argument other than this own opinion that it couldn't have arisen by chance.

 Of course I don't think teaching sex education in first grade is a good idea!
 No reasonable person could possibly believe that!

 Ad Hoc (meaning "for this purpose") is usually added into an argument to shore up some sort of shaky premise.
-Technically, this is not a true logical fallacy, in that it is not an error in reasoning, per se, but in explanation.
+Technically, this is not a true logical fallacy, in that it is not an error in reasoning, per se, but an explanation.